AppliedBioinformatics/BioNanoAnalyst/README.md

   1. Please download the source code

   2. After install python and all required python packages, please run the application using $ python App.py.

- A tutorial is given in the Wiki page to show how to run BioNanoAnalyst: https://github.com/AppliedBioinformatics/BioNanoAnalyst/wiki/How-to-run-BioNanoAnalyst-in-terminal

 #Note: